sagedemage/opengl_window/README.md

 ```

 ## Setup Build Directory
-Setup a build directory to compile and run the program
+* Setup a build directory to compile and run the program
+* Setup a compile database to lint the project

 ```
-cmake -B build
+cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=ON . -B build
 ```

 ## Test OpenGL Works